Installation instructions

 Option 1: Install from PyPI

-The most straightforward way to install the qiskit-addon-cutting package is via PyPI.
+The most straightforward way to install the qiskit-addon-cutting package is by using pip.

 pip install --upgrade pip